🖥 TAP TO SAVE 50% WITH CODE NEW

 Sneaky Starts and Pivot Options for TE

 Brenton Strange returned for the Jags last week and led them with 93 receiving yards on five targets.
-He has sat around 10-plus fantasy points in all but one of his games this season.
-For the five or six fantasy managers in each league that have a must-start tight end, you can ignore this.
+He has scored around 10-plus fantasy points in all but one of his games this season.
+For the five or six fantasy managers in each league who have a must-start tight end, you can ignore this.
 But that is an extremely safe floor for those who have had to stream.
 He gets the Titans this week, who are not a slam-dunk tight-end matchup, but Strange should be able to find some success in this one.

 Juwan Johnson has been a very safe floor option this season.
 He has scored double-digit fantasy points in all but three games this season, when he was banged up.
 He’s done so in each of his last five games.
-This week, he faces the Dolphins, who have allowed the sixth-most yards, second-most touchdowns and fourth-most fantasy PPG to tight ends.
+This week, he faces the Dolphins, who have allowed the sixth-most yards, second-most touchdowns, and fourth-most fantasy PPG to tight ends.
 He is a solid streaming option this week and moving forward.

 Johnson is not the only Saints tight end you can stream this week!
 Even if Taysom Hill is more of a QB and RB, he is fantasy eligible at tight end.
 After Alvin Kamara exited last week, Hill led the Saints with 10 carries.
-He also threw two red zone passes and ran five routes.
+He also threw two red-zone passes and ran five routes.
 He gets the Dolphins, who have allowed the fourth-most rushing yards in the NFL.
 The floor is low, but he brings sneaky upside this week.

 Colston Loveland has been performing better as of late.
 His recent stats are highly elevated by that Bengals game, but he has topped 40 yards in four straight and has scored three touchdowns in that span.
 I do not love his matchup, but he is seeing volume.
-Plus, the Bears could be chasing points and having to throw in this one.
+Plus, the Bears could be chasing points and may have to throw in this one.

 Make sure to follow Michael on X, @MichaelFFlorio.